LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/scheduled-invocations.md

 * Months: 0-11 (Jan-Dec)
 * Day of Week: 0-6 (Sun-Sat)

-<div class="important">Only deployed **NO-EVENT* functions will be scheduled.
+<div class="important">Only deployed <b>NO-EVENT</b> functions will be scheduled.
 Please note that during undeployment the function schedule will not be removed but marked as warning.</div>